-Because many programs in the 2020 NRP are a continuation of current management under Alternative A, implementation of Alternative B would provide minor additional beneficial impacts compared to Alternative A. This is primarily because the 3- to 5-year action plans provide a more appropriate structure under which programs benefitting visual resources would be implemented more successfully.
+Because many programs in the 2020 NRP are a continuation of current management under Alternative A, implementation of Alternative B would provide minor additional beneficial impacts compared to Alternative A. This is primarily because the 5-year action plans provide an adaptive structure under which programs benefitting visual resources would be implemented more successfully.
 Also, TVA's Section 26a and Land Use Implementation Program evaluates and seeks to minimize impacts, including on visual resources, during the permitting and land use agreement process.